xebiaww/Flutter/README.md

 ## Demo 5

 The objective of this demo is to:
-- Create a custom widget.
+- Create a custom stateful widget.
 - Changing state of widget.
-On click of rating icon it toggles is state and count changes.
+On click of rating icon it toggles it's state and count changes.

 #### App design ####
 ![picture alt](https://raw.githubusercontent.com/HimanshuSharma13/Flutter/feature_d5_stateful_widget/screens/home1.png "App design screens")